How To Get Rid Of Pantry Moths

 You’ll have to go through any food that is not sealed to see if they’re inside the package.
 It may truly amaze you what pantry moths can find and then climb into.
 While you’re inspecting your pantry, look for larvae and the cocoons they make before becoming adult male moths or female moths.
 If found, you’ll want to get rid of that portion of food.
 I didn’t realize it, but moths are called a pupa when they are in the cocoon stage.

-Read More of My Articles Alternative Uses for a Toothbrush
+Read More of My Articles 20 Tips for Keeping Your Carpet Clean

 You’ll want to kill the pantry moths whether they are in the adult pantry moth stage, still in the cocoon, at the young larvae stage, or even while still an egg.
 The adult female pantry moth can lay up to 400 pantry moth eggs in your dry food products, so an infestation can be pretty devastating.